 Tutorial : custom hovercraft bag skirt

-Special thanks to Ian Smith, who created parts of the following tutorial, for giving me the authorization to complete it and publish it.
+Special thanks to Ian Smith, who created a large part of this tutorial, for giving me the authorization to improve and publish it.

 four 90° angles